 Cleaning strawberries

-STEP 1: Remove the stalks from the strawberries, wash and dry well.
+STEP 1: Remove the stalks from the strawberries, then wash and dry them well.

 Preparing dumpling dough

-STEP 2: Put the flour, fine semolina and baking powder into a bowl.
-Whisk to combine.
-Add the farmer's cheese and eggs.
+STEP 2: Put the flour and baking powder into a bowl and whisk to combine.
+Then, add the cheese and eggs.

-STEP 3: Mix quickly with a fork, then turn out onto a floured surface and work into a non-sticky dough.
-Make a small pile of flour on the side and add some to the dough if it is too sticky.
+STEP 3: Mix quickly with a fork, then turn the mixture out onto a floured surface and work it into a non-sticky dough.
+Keep a small pile of flour on the side and add some to the dough if it is too sticky.

 Shaping dumplings

-STEP 4: Form the dough into a roll.
-Cut it into equally sized pieces and flatten each into a thin patty.
-Place a washed and perfectly dried strawberry in the center.
-Wrap the strawberry around the dumpling and seal tightly.
+STEP 4: Form the dough into a roll and cut it into equally sized pieces.
+Flatten each piece into a thin patty.
+Place a strawberry in the center of each patty.
+Wrap the dough around the strawberry and seal it tightly.

-Roll between your hands to give the dumpling a nice round shape.
-The dumpling should be about 2 1/2 inches (6-7 cm) in diameter.
+Roll the dumpling between your hands to give it a nice round shape.
+Each dumpling should be about 2 1/2 inches (6-7 cm) in diameter.

-NOTE: Dry the strawberries thoroughly before filling the dumplings.
-Also, keep your hands dry when shaping the dumplings.
-Water residue or wet hands will harm the consistency of the dough and cause it to tear.
+NOTE: Dry the strawberries thoroughly before filling the dumplings, and keep your hands dry when shaping them.
+Any water residue or wet hands can affect the consistency of the dough and cause it to tear.

-STEP 5: Bring the water to the boil in a large saucepan.
+STEP 5: Bring a large saucepan of water to a boil.
 Add a pinch of salt and reduce the heat to about half.
-Carefully drop the dumplings into the boiling water and cook for 5-6 minutes, depending on size.
+Carefully drop the dumplings into the boiling water and cook for 5-6 minutes, depending on their size.

 You don't need to flip the dumplings.
-If the dumplings get stuck to the bottom of the saucepan, loosen them with a fork so that they float to the top.
+If they get stuck to the bottom of the saucepan, gently loosen them with a fork so they can float to the top.

-STEP 6: Using a slotted spoon, remove the cooked dumplings to a plate.
+STEP 6: Using a slotted spoon, remove the cooked dumplings and transfer them to a bowl.

-Cut the dumplings in half so you can see the strawberry inside.
-Put them on a plate, add about 2-3 tablespoons of sour cream per serving and an equal amount of powdered sugar.
+Cut the dumplings in half to reveal the strawberry inside.
+Arrange them on a plate and add about 2-3 tablespoons of sour cream per serving, along with an equal amount of powdered sugar.

-Drizzle with about a tablespoon of melted butter and serve as a sweet lunch or afternoon dessert.
+Drizzle with a tablespoon of melted butter and serve as a sweet lunch or an afternoon dessert.

-Another topping option is breadcrumbs fried in butter and mixed with granulated sugar.
+- Another topping option is plain breadcrumbs fried in butter and mixed with granulated sugar.
 Our neighbors in Austria love strawberry dumplings generously coated with fried sweet breadcrumbs!

-A fancy option is to prepare a strawberry sauce to go with the dumplings.
+- For a fancier option, prepare a strawberry sauce to accompany the dumplings.

 Last tip: You may have heard that one of the traditional Czech toppings for fruit dumplings is ground poppy seed with powdered sugar.
 This variant is most suitable for plum dumplings.